 Andrew had heat stroke for two days and Emily passed out unattended on the roof.

 Taking this year's road trip in March meant cooler temperatures overall, but we made sure we always had a couple of bottles of water on board - in summer we can't tell you how essential this is!
+A great addition to your Moroccan packing list is this water filtration bottle which make clean drinking water from virtually any source, including rivers.

 Also, toilet stops are best taken in petrol stations which usually have some good quality bathrooms.
 However, even they will often lack toilet paper, so always carry a few rolls in the glove compartment.
+Lastly, it's not a bad idea to pick up some road snacks as shops can be few and far between on some stretches.

 #21 potholes and hairpin bends